 - For easier identification, electrical connectors that contain only airbag system wiring are yellow in color. - Many harnesses that contain primarily airbag wiring are also wrapped in yellow tape. - Airbag system wiring that runs in a common harness, such as a floor harness, is generally not marked. - NEVER attempt to modify, splice, or repair airbag system wiring.
-If airbag system wiring is damaged, replace the wiring harness(es).
+If any part of the airbag system wiring is damaged, replace the affected wiring harness(es).